Stop Animal Cruelty

 Every state and every town are different.
 In some areas, you may have to rely on the police department to investigate animal cruelty; in others, you may have to contact local animal control or another municipal agency.

-2. Get to Know and Look Out for the Animals in Your Neighborhood
+2. Look Out for the Animals in Your Area

 Without phone calls from concerned citizens who report cruelty in their neighborhoods, most instances of animal abuse would go unreported.
 It all starts with YOU—that’s why it’s so important to keep your eyes and ears open.

-4. Provide as Much as Information as Possible When Reporting Animal Cruelty
+4. Provide In-Depth Details When Reporting Animal Cruelty

 The details that you provide can go a long way toward assisting an investigating officer.
 It helps to write down the type of cruelty you witnessed, who was involved, the date of the incident, and where it took place.